soyart/artnoi.com/artnoi.com/src/blog/etc/audio-fidelity/index.md

 to the point that you will _not_, in double-blind test, be able to distinguish a cheapo DVD player from a pseudoscience-based $$$$ CD transport plus a standalone snake-oil DAC.

+Their idea that CD and by extension digital audio sounds terrible stems from the time when CD was first being introduced.
+Back then, implementation of CD player was really bad.
+We are speaking 14-bit PCM audio, or the brick wall low-pass filter which further generates artifacts.

-This is because modern DACs perform so well that their jitter, which translates to timing and distortion, and noise in DAC performance, don't really matter anymore.
+But all those issues were fixed long ago, in both production and reproduction stage, for example, with oversampling and newer low-pass filters.
+This led the modern DACs to perform so well that their jitter, which translates to timing and distortion, and noise in DAC performance, don't really matter anymore.

+Yet the audiophiles still hate the new tech, and long for vintage NOS non-oversampling DACs or something of sort.
+They can't decide if they should hate the bad early digital audio implementation used in early CD players, or the modern solutions.

-> Modern audio devices are so competent that today, even the self-claimed golden ears
-> FAIL to prefer high-end discrete power amplifier over garden-variety AVR.
+Apart from CDs, modern audio devices are so competent that even the self-claimed golden ears FAIL to prefer high-end discrete power amplifier over garden-variety AVR in double blind tests.

 In fact, less than 0.01 percent of world's population (or none at all) would be able to reliably hear digital jitter.